chinapedia/wikipedia.abstract.en/Page/Block_cipher.md

 Feistel ciphers

-Feistel_cipher_diagram_en.svgs'']] In a _Feistel cipher_, the block of plain text to be encrypted is split into two equal-sized halves.
+s'']] In a _Feistel cipher_, the block of plain text to be encrypted is split into two equal-sized halves.
 The round function is applied to one half, using a subkey, and then the output is XORed with the other half.
 The two halves are then swapped.

 Let ${\rm F}$ be the round function and let K₀, K₁, …, K_(n) be the sub-keys for the rounds 0, 1, …, n respectively.